CRPropa/CRPropa3/.github/ISSUE_TEMPLATE/problems-installing-crpropa.md

  - Swig version: [swig -version]
  - Cmake version: [cmake --version]

-**Did you install CrPropa from git or download a release?**
+**Did you install CRPropa from git or download a release?**
-I installed version [VERSION NUMEBR] from git /from the releases.
+I installed version [VERSION NUMBER] from git/from the releases.

-**Thinks that I tried before asking for help:**
+**Things that I tried before asking for help:**
 I read and followed the installation instructions at https://github.com/CRPropa/CRPropa3/wiki/Installation .
 Before writing this request I also checked previous installation issues at https://github.com/CRPropa/CRPropa3/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Ainstallation+ .
 However, this did not work.
 I receive the following output: